Keksuccino/docs_fancymenu/action-scripts.md

 For example, if actions are used within a slider, using `$$value` in the action will be replaced with the slider's current value.

 When using actions in listeners, every listener will provide its own unique set of variables/placeholders for getting more information about the listener, like pressed mouse button, entered structure, etc.

+# How to Set Up and Edit Actions

+To add, edit, or remove actions (and statement blocks) for an element, simply **right-click the element** (whether it's a button, slider, ticker, or other interactive item) and then select **Manage Action Script**.
+This opens the Manage Actions screen, where you can:

+- **Add new actions or statements:** Insert new action entries or control statements (if, else-if, else, while) to build your script.
+- **Edit existing actions or statements:** Modify the action value or change the control logic.
+- **Remove actions or statements:** Delete unwanted actions from the script.

+For [listeners](/listeners) there is a special menu to manage and create listeners, including accessing their action scripts to have the same experience as when editing a button's or slider's action script for example.

 # Actions in Detail